beastbytes/yii-tracy-panel-user/README.md

-The Yii Tracy Panel User package is panel for [Yii Tracy](https://github.com/beastbytes/yii-tracy), which integrates the [Tracy debugging tool](https://tracy.nette.org/)into [Yii3](https://www.yiiframework.com/).
+The Yii Tracy Panel User package is a panel for [Yii Tracy](https://github.com/beastbytes/yii-tracy) (integration of the [Tracy debugging tool](https://tracy.nette.org/)into [Yii3](https://www.yiiframework.com/)) that provides information about the current user.

 ## Requirements
 - PHP 8.1 or higher